JetBrains/kotlin-multiplatform-dev-docs/topics/journal/cross-platform-mobile-development.md

 ### Flutter

 Created by Google, Flutter is a cross-platform development framework that uses the Dart programming language.
 Flutter supports native features, such as location services, camera functionality, and hard drive access.
-If you need to create a specific app feature that's not supported in Flutter, you can write platform-specific code using the [Platform Channel technology](https://brightmarbles.io/blog/platform-channel-in-flutter-benefits-and-limitations/).
+If you need to create a specific app feature that's not supported in Flutter, you can write platform-specific code using the [Platform Channel technology](https://docs.flutter.dev/platform-integration/platform-channels).

-Apps built with Flutter need to share all of their UX and UI layers, which is why they may not always feel 100% native.
+Apps built with Flutter need to share all of their UX and UI layers.
 One of the best things about this framework is its Hot Reload feature, which allows developers to make changes and view them instantly.

 This framework may be the best option in the following situations: